 Barrier Air has daily flights from Auckland domestic terminal and regular flights from Dairy Flat, North Shore.
-Flight time is approx 30 minutes, cost $109 to $169 one way.
+Flight time is approx 30 minutes, cost is approx $169 each way.

 Sun Air operates from Tauranga, Whitianga and Whangarei.

 There are no ATMs on the island so you will need to bring cash.
 If you have NZ EFTPOS then you can draw cash out at the shops which also accept credit cards if you are travelling from overseas.

 Pah Beach & Gooseberry Flat are located on the west side of the island, a 5-10 minute walk from the lodge, and are safe swimming.
 Fantastic sunsets can be viewed from them in summer.